About Us

 Capability Sub-Committee member

 Sian has been connected to NZAEE since 2003 when she first started working at Environment Canterbury as an Environmental Educator, and later as the Education and Youth Engagement Team Leader.
 Previously, she was a primary school teacher, teaching at various North Island schools and overseas.
 Since 2015, she has been working for herself under her business name ‘Future Curious Limited’, supporting schools, business, NGOs, and local and central government to authentically engage with children and young people, especially around the natural environment and climate change.
 She also works part-time as a Learning Advisor at the Climate Action Campus in Ōtautahi.
-PHOTO: "I chose the Silvereye Tauhou as they show great agility and strength for such a small bird, an inspiration for when I feel I am too small to make a difference.
-And they are just so very, very cute and bring me joy in the garden every single day!”

 No items found.